Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/getting-started/webpack.md

    <img class="img-fluid" src="/docs/{{< param docs_version >}}/assets/img/guides/webpack-dev-server.png" alt="Webpack dev server running">

-In the next and final section to this guide, we'll set up the Webpack loaders and import all of Boosted's CSS and JavaScript.
+In the next and final section to this guide, we'll set up the Webpack loaders and import all of Boosted Innovation Cup's CSS and JavaScript.

-## Import Boosted
+## Import Boosted Innovation Cup

-Importing Boosted into Webpack requires the loaders we installed in the first section.
+Importing Boosted Innovation Cup into Webpack requires the loaders we installed in the first section.
 We've installed them with npm, but now Webpack needs to be configured to use them.

 1. **Set up the loaders in `webpack.config.js`.** Your configuration file is now complete and should match the snippet below.
 The only new part here is the `module` section.